TheBookKnight/jsSeleniumChaiMocha/README.md

 You need at least two test files to see parallel testing.
 Visit tag **'0011_tests_books'** for another test example with the Books tab.

-To ensure all tests are ran,
+1. Install **mocha-parallel-tests** to run tests in parallel.

+> npm install --save-dev mocha mocha-parallel-tests

-1. I edited the NPM script to point to the 'test' folder
+2. Edit the _package.json_'s NPM script to point to the 'test' folder.
+Also, include the 'mocha-parallel-tests' parameter.

-> mocha test --reporter mochawesome --reporter-options autoOpen=true
+> mocha-parallel-tests test --reporter mochawesome --reporter-options autoOpen=true

-2. To run them all via CLI
+3. To run them all via CLI

 > npm run test

-Work-In-Progress
 Visit tag **'0012_parallel'** for parallel testing implementation.